 Reactions from students who received the scholarships indicate just how well the ASPIRE grant will make a difference here at UNH.
 As Courtney Collins noted,“To pay for school, rent and everything else I have to work two part-time jobs.
 The scholarship covers what I will need to pay out of pocket, not including loans, for each semester so far, so it will help tremendously.
 Having less pressure to work with more time to study really eases stress.”

 And Frank Pellicano’s reaction speaks to many of the reasons why TCoE sought the ASPIRE grant in the first place.
 “My reaction upon receiving the award was complete joy.
 This scholarship will help me immensely.
 Due to the recent tough economic times, my parents have struggled to finance my aspirations to achieve my dreams of being an electrical engineer.
 This scholarship greatly helps lift the burdens the bills would have had next semester, which will give them time to prepare for the next few years and help keep them on their feet.
 As I continue to work hard, this scholarship will help me continue my path to achieve my dreams.”

-The Tagliatela College of Engineering offers bachelor’s degrees in chemical, civil, computer, electrical and mechanical engineering that are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
-The college also offers a new bachelor’s degree program in system engineering, a bachelor’s degree in sustainability studies, and eight master’s degree programs.
+The Tagliatela College of Engineering offers bachelor’s degrees in chemical, civil, computer, electrical, mechanical, and system engineering that are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The college also offers a new bachelor’s degree program in sustainability studies, and eight master’s degree programs.